Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 -------------------------

 Fuzzy queries are good for catching misspellings and similar words.
-The :class:` whoosh_reloaded.qparser.FuzzyTermPlugin` lets you search for "fuzzy" terms, that is, terms that don't have to match exactly.
+The :class:` whoosh.qparser.FuzzyTermPlugin` lets you search for "fuzzy" terms, that is, terms that don't have to match exactly.
 The fuzzy term will match any similar term within a certain number of "edits" (character insertions, deletions, and/or transpositions -- this is called the "Damerau-Levenshtein